 The outcome of the intervention shall be documented in a written School Attendance Improvement Plan.
 The Plan shall be retained in the Student Information System.
 A copy of the Plan shall be provided to the person in parental relation, the student, and appropriate staff.
-Student may be referred to "Project Go".
+Students may be referred to the district attorney program "Project Go" (when in session).
 The Program that holds parents responsible for student truancy.